helium/HIP/0093-addition-of-wifi-aps-to-mobile-subdao.md

 All outdoor units will be required to be equipped with a GPS module that will be used to securely assert location during the onboarding process and that will be sent to the blockchain as part of the onboarding process.

 To estimate the usefulness and uniqueness of the coverage, the system will require more information regarding the actual deployment.
 This process will be defined in a subsequent community-driven HIP.
-In the absence of which the current CPI process will be used.
+In the absence of which the current CBRS CPI process will be used.

 #### 3.2.3 Modeled And Templated Coverage